Using field notes to evaluate competencies in family medicine training: a study of predictors of intention

 Results: 27 CT and 28 residents participated.
 Intention to use FN was 6.20±1.20 and 5.74±1.03 in CT and residents respectively.
 Predictors of this intention were attitude and PBC (mutually influential: p = 0.04), and normative belief (p = 0.007).
 Focus groups identified underlying beliefs regarding their use (perceived advantages/disadvantages and facilitators/barriers).

 Conclusion: Intention to adopt field notes to document competency is influenced by attitude, perceived behavioural control and normative belief.
-Implementation of field notes should be preceded by interventions that target the identified salient beliefs to improve this competency-based evaluation strategy.Metrics
+Implementation of field notes should be preceded by interventions that target the identified salient beliefs to improve this competency-based evaluation strategy.Downloads

 Published